Series · Amazon Bedrock for Production AI · Part 1 of 8 Foundations · Part 2: RAG with Bedrock Knowledge Bases →

 Knowledge Bases — managed RAG

 Knowledge Bases are the right answer for most production RAG.
-They handle the embedding-pipeline plumbing that most teams should not be reinventing.
-They support hybrid search (lexical + vector), filtered retrieval, chunking strategies (fixed-size, semantic, hierarchical), and re-ranking.
-The depth of what is configurable per knowledge base is the subject of Part 2.
+They handle plumbing most teams should not be reinventing.
+They support hybrid search, filtered retrieval, multiple chunking strategies, and re-ranking.
+The configurable depth per knowledge base is the subject of Part 2.
+Wire a KB into an agent and the agent gets retrieval implicitly — when the model decides it needs additional context, it queries the KB through the agent loop with no separate retrieval code on your side.

 Guardrails — content safety as configuration

 Guardrails apply both before the prompt reaches the model (filtering user input) and after the model responds (filtering output).
 For regulated workloads, Guardrails is not optional.
-The detail of how to design Guardrails policies is the subject of Part 6.
+Part 6 goes deep on policy design.

-In 2025 AWS introduced Bedrock AgentCore, a higher-level platform layer that addresses what was missing from Bedrock Agents when you tried to take an agent to production scale.
-The five core capabilities:
+In 2025 AWS introduced Bedrock AgentCore, a higher-level platform layer that addresses what was missing from Bedrock Agents when teams pushed to production scale.
+Five capabilities.

-AgentCore is the layer to reach for when the agent has to do real work over time — research a customer's account history across multiple systems, drive a browser to complete a multi-step process, hold context across hour-long sessions, audit-log every action for compliance.
-Bedrock Agents alone is sufficient for shorter-running, single-task agents; AgentCore is sufficient for long-running, multi-task agents that need production-grade observability.
+AgentCore is the layer to reach for when the agent has to do real work over time — research a customer's account history across multiple systems, drive a browser through a multi-step process, hold context across hour-long sessions, audit-log every action for compliance.
+Bedrock Agents alone is sufficient for shorter-running, single-task agents; AgentCore covers long-running, multi-task agents that need production-grade observability.

 The MCP gateway in particular is interesting.
-Model Context Protocol is the open standard (originated by Anthropic, broadly adopted in 2024-2025) for exposing tools to LLMs in a structured, model-agnostic way.
-AgentCore's MCP gateway means an agent can use any MCP server in the ecosystem — internal tools the team builds, public MCP servers (filesystem, GitHub, databases), or third-party MCP servers from SaaS vendors — without rewriting the agent's tool integrations per vendor.
+Model Context Protocol — originated by Anthropic, broadly adopted in 2024-2025 — is the open standard for exposing tools to LLMs in a structured, model-agnostic way.
+AgentCore's MCP gateway means an agent can use any MCP server in the ecosystem (internal tools, public servers for filesystem, GitHub, databases, third-party SaaS servers) without rewriting tool integrations per vendor.

 A minimal production-grade Bedrock Agent has four configuration concerns: